Contents

 This growth is exciting!
 If you have a problem, there’s probably a tool out there that can help you solve it.
 But with all of these resources, how do you know which ones are worth trying?

-This post by LifeRaft, an OSINT software company, will help clarify some of those decisions for you.
+This post by Liferaft, an OSINT software company, will help clarify some of those decisions for you.
 Let’s check out some top OSINT websites and tools every analyst should keep handy in their bookmark folders.

 1. The Wayback Machine